 Michigan Indian Tuition Waiver Application

-This form is for students who wish to apply for the Michigan Indian Tuition Waiver.
+For students who wish to apply for the Michigan Indian Tuition Waiver

-This form is required of students who did not report parental information on the FAFSA and indicated special circumstances.
+Students must complete this form if they did not ore report their parental information on the FAFSA and have indicated that they have a special circumstance.

 Parent Killed in the Line of Duty